libp2p/docs/content/concepts/introduction/protocols/dht.md

   the keys are identical, and a distance of `1` means that only one bit is different, meaning the two keys are close to each other (i.e. their SHA-256 hashes are similar).

-  This allows for efficient and effective lookups in the routing table when trying to find nodes or data that share similar prefixes.
+  This design allows for efficient and effective lookups in the routing table when trying to find nodes or data that share similar prefixes.

 </details>